xcat2/confluent-docs/docs/developer/api.md

 * **enabled** - Enable or disable NTP
 * **servers** - Collection of servers currently configured.
 Can create new or update existing

+!!! note
-Note that in confluent, efforts are made to correct timestamps with detectable systematic errors, so local time on the management controller may not necessarily impact accuracy of data such as event log timestamps.
+    In confluent, efforts are made to correct timestamps with detectable systematic errors, so local time on the management controller may not necessarily impact accuracy of data such as event log timestamps.

 #### **Managing alert destinations: /nodes/[nodename]/configuration/management_controller/alerts/destinations/**